dbuscombe-usgs/pysesa/docs/_build/html/_sources/README.txt

 in the spatial and frequency domains, for use in the geosciences

 The program is detailed in:
-Buscombe, D. "Computational considerations for spatially explicit spectral analysis of point clouds and geospatial data", forthcoming.
+Buscombe, D. "Spatially explicit spectral analysis of point clouds and geospatial data", forthcoming.

 For the source code visit `my project github site <http://dbuscombe-usgs.github.io/pysesa/>`_